token0/tingle/README.md

 Windows, Linux, macOS (OS X) and Android.
 It doesn't require root on the OS where you run it but it require root on the device you want to patch.

+## Dependencies
+Python, 7-Zip, Java and ADB.

+###  Dependencies setup on macOS (using Homebrew)
+* `brew update`
+* `brew install python3`
+* `brew install p7zip`
+* `brew cask install java`
+* `brew cask install android-platform-tools`

 ## How to use
-1. Make sure you have Python, Java and ADB available.
-2. Make sure `Developer options` is enabled.
+1. Make sure `Developer options` is enabled.
 This is hidden by default since sometime in Android 4.x, you can show it by going to `About phone` and tapping on the `Build number` seven times in succession.
-3. In the developer settings, find the setting for `Android debugging` and enable it.
+2. In the developer settings, find the setting for `Android debugging` and enable it.
-4. Find the setting for `Root access` and make sure ADB has root access.
+3. Find the setting for `Root access` and make sure ADB has root access.
-5. Connect your device via USB.
+4. Connect your device via USB.
-6. Now, on the computer, run `python main.py` (or `python3 main.py`).
+5. Now, on the computer, run `python main.py` (or `python3 main.py`).
-7. Select the option 1 to allow the patcher to do everything automatically.
+6. Select the option 1 to allow the patcher to do everything automatically.
-8. Reboot the device.
+7. Reboot the device.

 You can run this patcher also when the device is in Android's recovery (provided /system is mounted).